The best benefits for pensioners and the over 60s

 There are a number of benefits designed to help you stay warm through the winter, including:

-Cold Weather Payment – If the temperature is forecasted to be 0 degrees (or below) for seven consecutive days between 1 November and 31 March, you’ll get an extra £25 payment automatically deposited in your bank account.
+If the temperature is forecast or recorded to be 0 degrees (or below) for seven consecutive days between 1 November and 31 March, you’ll get an extra £25 payment automatically deposited in your bank account if you claim pension credit or certain other benefits.

 What are the benefits for the disabled and their carers?